yutiansut/crate/blackbox/docs/admin/cluster-management.rst

 Examples
 --------

-For how-tos and usage examples regarding the ``crate-node`` CLI tool, please refer to `Troubleshooting with the crate-node CLI tool`_.
+For how-tos and usage examples regarding the ``crate-node`` command, please refer to `Troubleshooting with the crate-node command`_.

-.. _Troubleshooting with the crate-node CLI tool: https://crate.io/docs/crate/guide/en/latest/best-practices/crate-node.html
+.. _Troubleshooting with the crate-node command: https://crate.io/docs/crate/guide/en/latest/best-practices/crate-node.html